Will-chartrand/FinalMemex/docs/Will Chartrand's Personal Memex.md

 For this third memex, I chose to focus more on ARPANET and the technologies that came of it, including the rise of search engines and the development of the first computer virus ([[Morris Worm]]).

-The main themes surround that of a few assigned readings - namely on ARPANET ([[Public annotations from @griffithsChapterTwoARPANET]]) and early search technologies ([[Public annotations from @franaWebThereWas]]) .
+The main themes surround that of a few assigned readings - namely on ARPANET ([[Public annotations from @griffithsChapterTwoARPANET]]) and early search/query technologies ([[Public annotations from @franaWebThereWas]]) .
 In addition to the history of these technologies, I also wanted to explore the societal impacts that they had at the time of their invention as well as the resulting impacts that we experience today.
 For this, I .

 Everything that has been added for this third installment of the memex has been tagged with #PartThree .